mozilla/mozpool/README.md

 ## LifeGuard ##

 LifeGuard deals only with devices.
-It actively tracks the state of every device, and handles requests from MozPool to change the state of a device.
-These requests are conditional: "please change to state Y iff the device is currently in state X"; the state-change request fails if the condition is not met.
+It actively tracks the state of every device, and handles requests from MozPool to change the state of a device, via events.
+These events ask the device to "please" perform some action.
+If the device is not in the expected state, the request is ignored.

 Most states for a device involve periodic checks from LifeGuard.
-Idle devices are checked periodically, and failure conditions rectified.

 ## BMM ##

 BMM, short for Black Mobile Magic, is the lowest-level component, and handles technical operations on devices as requested from LifeGuard.
-The available operations are power-cycling a device; PXE-booting a device; and running commands on a device via SUTAgent.
+The available operations are power-cycling a device; PXE-booting a device; pinging a device;
+and running commands on a device via SUTAgent.
 BMM includes TFTP and HTTP services to allow a device to be booted into a Linux live-boot environment, and scripts run there to perform whatever actions are appropriate.

-Specific scripts will implement actions required by LifeGuard: install Android, install a B2G image, run an SSH server in maintenance mode, run system checks, etc.
+Specific scripts implement actions required by LifeGuard: install Android, install a B2G image, run an SSH server in maintenance mode, run system checks, etc.  Each of these have corresponding states in the Lifeguard state machine.

 BMM abstracts away the details of how power is controlled for each device, as well as the particulars of boot images for specific hardware.